cjin2019/SEZMA/README.md

 Open up Terminal App.
 All the following commands will be run in Terminal.
 1. Once you unzip the file, `cd /path/to/distribute_app`.
 2. In`config.ini` file,
-    1. Update OutputDirectory to filepath of directory you want to store output
+    1. REQUIRED: "OutputDirectoryt": filepath of directory to store data
-    2. If you have the key pem file to upload results to the server, update KeyFilePath to filepath storing pem file for the server.
-If not, leave the file as "NOT GIVEN"
+    2. REQUIRED: "FrameRate": the screen capture at an initial frame capture rate (frames per second).
+The default frame capture rate may be too high for your laptop, in which case the frame rate will be reduced.
+    3. REQUIRED "KeyFilePath": filepath of the key file of centralized server to send results.
+Otherwise, set to NOT GIVEN
 3. `sudo videonetworkapp.app/Contents/MacOS/videonetworkapp `.
 If a pop-up starting with " "videonetworkapp" can't be opened because Apple cannot check it for malicious software" opens, click OK.
     1. You will need to give permissions to run the app.
 Open Privacy & Security in Settings and scroll down until you see " "videonetworkapp" was blocked from use because it is not from an identified developer".
 Click Open Anyway.
     2. If the pop-up of " "videonetworkapp" can't be opened because Apple cannot check it for malicious software" opens again, click Open.
 The app will pop up, run, and then close.